 Table 3.
 Drugs Used for the Treatment of Pain

 Table 4.
 Nonpharmacological Approaches to Management of Pain

 Personalized management of pain.
-There is a trend toward the development of personalized pain therapy in the post-genomic era.
+There is a trend toward the development of personalized pain therapy in the postgenomic era (Jain et al 2015a).
 Genetic factors have been implicated in pain thresholds or predisposition to neuropathic pain.
 Polymorphisms of some genes and changes in protein expression may be associated with some chronic painful conditions.
 Correlation of polymorphisms and gene expression profile obtained by microarrays with neurologic features may be helpful in developing novel therapeutic intervention and tailoring the therapeutics to the specific pain syndrome.